Lac Saint-Jean: History

-The lake was named Piekuakami by the Innu, the Indigenous people who occupied the area at the time of European arrival.
-It was given its French name after Jean de Quen, a Jesuit missionary who in 1647 was the first European to reach its shores.
+The lake is named Piekuakami by the Innu, the Indigenous people who occupied the area at the time of European arrival.
+It was given its French name by Jean de Quen, a Jesuit missionary who in 1647 was the first European to reach its shores.

 Industry on the lake was dominated by the fur trade until the 19th century.
 Colonization began in the Saguenay–Lac-Saint-Jean region in the early 19th century and continued intensively until the early 20th century.
 Industry was mainly forestry and agriculture.
 In the 20th century, pulp and paper mills and aluminum smelting rose to importance, encouraged by hydroelectric dams at Alma and on the Péribonka River.
 Lac Saint-Jean also has an important summer resort and sport-fishing industry.

 The area is featured in the classic French-language novel Maria Chapdelaine by Louis Hémon published in 1914 and subsequently translated into twenty languages.

-In the 1940s, during World War II, Lac Saint-Jean, along with various other regions within Canada, such as the Saguenay, Saint Helen's Island and Hull, Quebec, had Prisoner-of-war camps.
+In the 1940s, during World War II, Lac Saint-Jean, along with various other regions within Canada, such as the Saguenay, Saint Helen's Island and Hull, Quebec, hosted prisoner-of-war camps.
 Lac Saint-Jean's was numbered and remained unnamed just like most of Canada's other war prisons.
 The prisoners of war (POWs) were classified into categories including their nationality and civilian or military status.
 By 1942 this region had two camps with at least 50 POWs.
 Prisoners worked the land, including lumbering and assisting in the production of pulp and paper.